 The idea for a unified handicap system was conceived by the USGA and The R&A and developed following an extensive review of systems administered by six existing handicapping authorities – Golf Australia, the Council of National Golf Unions (CONGU) in Great Britain and Ireland, the European Golf Association (EGA), the South African Golf Association (SAGA), the Argentine Golf Association (AAG) and the United States Golf Association (USGA).

-The education aspect of the World Handicap System is presented as one video separated into three segments with voice-over, providing a detailed presentation of the Rules of Handicapping.
-The user can complete the videos at their convenience and the total run time of the three videos is approximately 75 minutes.
-The videos can be accessed at the following links:
+The education aspect of the World Handicap System is presented as one video with voice-over, providing a detailed presentation of the Rules of Handicapping.
+The user can complete the video at their convenience and the total run time of the video is approximately 75 minutes.
+The video can be accessed at the following link:

 CERTIFICATION EXAM & OTHER EDUCATION MATERIALS: